 She worked for a time in general practice, then in emergency medicine, she spent time with a mobile vet and even worked for a dental specialist.
 But her lifestyle as an avid outdoors person, rafting, hiking and hunting for her own food steered her into her life’s passion.
 She admits she’s “obsessed” with helping to return injured working, sporting and hunting dogs back to their optimal performance levels.

-Jamie shares her home with a distinguished golden retriever named “Kiki” and her sidekick, “Bouncers,” a tiny little chihuahua.
+Jamie shares her home with “Bouncers,” a tiny little Chihuahua.
 And–yes, that’s how she got her name!